Memorable Manitobans: Robert Dunbar Guy (1880-1971)

 Obituary, Biographical Scrapbook B16, page 55, Manitoba Legislative Library.

-We thank William DuVal Guy and James Arnett for additional information used here.
+We thank William DuVal Guy, James Arnett, and Nicholas Moreau for additional information used here.

 This page was prepared by Gordon Goldsborough.